bamadesigner/bamadesigner-gatsby/src/content/speaking.md

         * The first time I shared my passion for accessibility.
 * **Tampa** (2015):
     * [Using WordPress in The World Of Higher Education](https://2015.tampa.wordcamp.org/session/using-wordpress-in-the-world-of-higher-education/)
-        * This was my first talk on how WordPress is used in the "enterprise on a budget" world of powering higher educational websites.
+        * This was my first talk on how WordPress is used in the "enterprise on a budget" world of powering Higher Education websites.
 * **Birmingham** (2014):
     * [Battle of the Front-End Frameworks: Bootstrap vs. Foundation](https://2014.birmingham.wordcamp.org/session/battle-of-the-front-end-frameworks-bootstrap-vs-foundation/)
         * I presented a comparison of two popular front-end frameworks.